SNES Snapshots

 Reading ability:Required

 It's only natural for a fantasy anime such as Record of the Lodoss War to be made into an RPG.
 From what little I've seen of it, this game looks pretty cool.
-I'm not a big Lodoss fan.
-But if I were, I'd definately play this game.
+I'd be interested to play this game.
 The graphics are just incredible, as you can see.
 The introductory sequence was drawn out a bit too long, and I kept thinking "Just let me play, darnit!"

 Sailor Moon Super S